TaitoUnited/taito-cli/docs/templates.md

 ## Project templates

 Officially recommended project templates are listed below.
-All of them include taito configurations for Taito CLI, Terraform scripts for infrastucture management, and build scripts for CI/CD.
+All of them include taito configurations for Taito CLI, Terraform scripts for multiple platforms, and build scripts for multiple CI/CD tools.
 You may also find more project templates preconfigured for Taito CLI on [GitHub](https://github.com/search?q=topic%3Ataito-template&type=Repositories).

 > Run `taito [-o ORG] project create: TEMPLATE` to create a project (e.g `taito project create: full-stack-template`).